Learning Diverse Tone Styles for Image Retouching: Proposed Method

 where $\mathit{G}$ denotes the retouching model with parameters $\theta_\mathit{G}$.
 In these methods, $\theta_\mathit{G}$ will be fixed once the training procedure is finished, which leads to a deterministic result.
-However, the image retouching task is subjective and the users have different aesthetic sensations, thus it is appealing to learn a model to generate various image retouching results.
+However, the image retouching task is subjective, and the users have different aesthetic sensations, thus it is appealing to learn a model to generate various image retouching results.

 For this purpose, normalizing flow~\cite{RealNVP,NICE,GLOW} is a reasonable choice, which achieves diverse generation with randomness by design.
 But directly applying it for image retouching will cause severe spatial disharmony effects (\cref{fig:ourvsLLFlow}).
-Different from other vision tasks like image super-resolution, where the principal feature is provided by the conditional information (\eg, the low-resolution image) and the latent representation only encodes the local variations, the target style information for retouching is unavailable in the input image, so that the tone style is dominated by the random noise sampled from the Gaussian distribution, \ie, $\mathbf{Z}\!\sim\!\mathcal{N}(\mathbf{0}, \mathbf{I})$.
+The reason is that the principal feature is provided by the conditional information (\eg, the low-resolution image in image super-resolution tasks), and the latent representation only encodes the local variations.
+In the image retouching task, the target style information is unavailable in the input image, so the tone style is dominated by the random noise sampled from the Gaussian distribution, \ie, $\mathbf{Z}\!\sim\!\mathcal{N}(\mathbf{0}, \mathbf{I})$.
 The left column of \cref{fig:framework} shows a vanilla normalizing flow architecture applied for image retouching, where

-where $\mathcal{F}$ is the invertible structure of normalizing flow.
-It can be seen that $\mathbf{Z}\in\mathbb{R}^{\mathit{H}\times\mathit{W}\times3}$, even all elements follow identical distributions, the inevitable spatial discrepancies make it difficult for the tone style to be consistent in different regions, and the varying latent representation shape further exacerbates the problem { ??}.
+where $\mathcal{F}$ is the invertible structure of the normalizing flow.
+It can be seen that $\mathbf{Z}\in\mathbb{R}^{\mathit{H}\times\mathit{W}\times3}$.
+Although all elements follow identical distributions, the inevitable spatial discrepancies make it difficult for the tone style to be consistent in different regions, and the varying latent representation shape further exacerbates the problem.
 LLFlow~\cite{LLFlow} (the middle column of \cref{fig:framework}) provides more information by taking the predicted color map $\mathbf{C}$ as the mean of the Gaussian distribution, \ie, $\mathbf{Z}\!\sim\!\mathcal{N}(\mathbf{C}, \mathbf{I})$, yet the spatial disharmony problem still remains unsolved.